My mission is to enhance my students’ enjoyment of chess and improve their ability and confidence in playing this wonderful game!

 The initial assessment of the student's chess persona reveals playing style, opening preferences, and endgame knowledge.
 I examine their annotated games until I have a picture of the student's strengths and weaknesses.
 I'll suggest stronger lines as well as identifying weaker areas needing improvement.

 This is not the same as "examining" a game with a chess engine such as Stockfish.
 True, it will show you better moves and identify blunders.
-But a superficial computer assessment such as "+3.14" isn't really adding anything to your bank of chess knowledge.
-I'll show you strong lines of play and optimal pawn structure, where to attack, when to defend, and more.
+But a superficial computer assessment, such as "+3.14", isn't really adding anything to your bank of chess knowledge.
+I'll show you strong lines of play and optimal pawn structures, where to attack, when to defend, and more.
 We'll review relevant thematic examples and exercises together with other material as applicable.

 In terms of openings, I generally try to prioritize lesson time for other chess areas because the importance of opening knowledge is often overplayed for club players and also there are plenty of opening resources available nowadays.
-But if my student has identified an issue or I see a specific opening problem myself, we discuss and address it.
-Of course, as a GM I have a good and broad knowledge of opening systems and topographical themes though my specialist openings where I'm probably most useful for my advanced students include: for black – Ruy Lopez, Caro-Kann, French, Queens Gambit Declined, Catalan, Benko Gambit, (Najdorf variation); and for white - all 1.e4 openings and some not-1.e4 openings.
+But if my student has identified an issue or I see a specific opening problem myself, we'll discuss and address it.
+Of course, as a GM, I have an extensive and broad knowledge of opening systems and topographical themes.

-I have already prepared annotated pgn files for many opening variations which are ready for use.
-I'm also open to analyzing new openings or variations and finding out their secrets together with my students.
-This is also potentially very useful as the student can see how a GM studies new openings.
+I have already prepared annotated pgn files for many opening variations, -ready for use.
+I'm also open to analyzing new openings or variations and discussing their secrets with my students.
+This is often very productive, as the student sees how a GM studies openings.

-During lessons, I often focus on issues of chess psychology, because irrespective of strength, practically all chess players have psychological problems and there is relatively little chess literature on the topic.
-From my experience I find I am becoming more and more a psychologist and that improving your chess psychology is one sure fire way to get more consistent and better results!
+During lessons, I often focus on issues of chess psychology.
+Irrespective of strength, practically all chess players have discovered that there is relatively little chess literature on the topic.
+From my experience, I find I am becoming more and more a psychologist.
+Improving your chess psychology is one sure fire way to get consistently better results!

-For example, issues I often help with include how to maintain your focus and concentration during a game; control your nerves at the critical moments; avoid being unnecessarily intimidation by higher rated opponents or underestimate weaker opposition; not relax in winning positions and how to fight on in seemingly lost positions.
+For example, issues I often help with include how to maintain your focus and concentration during a game; control your nerves at the critical moments; avoid being unnecessarily intimidated by higher rated opponents or underestimating weaker opposition; not relaxing in winning positions and how to fight on in seemingly lost positions.

 A particular area of help is tournament preparation.
 This could cover practical issues including: where and how often to play; strength of opposition or tournament category currently most useful for the stage of chess development; how to prepare for and handle the rigors of tournament play; preparing for games with known opponents, etc.